vivalamoochicken/arduino-smx-fsr/README.md

     <img src="img/shoebox%20smx%20pad%20final.jpeg" height="500px"/>
 </p>

+## Revert to Stock SMX
+All that is required in order to switch back to using the pad for normal SMX game use is the following:
+1. Unplug the wires from the breadboard (unplug the closet set of jumper cables to the pad) and tuck the remaining wires into the front panel.
+2. Hook back up the power switch box so you can power the pad on via the normal power supply.
+3. Remove the panels and unplug the jumper cables from each of the FSRs.
+4. Plug the FSRs back into the SMX PCB

+That's it!
+The conversion process back for SMX use is complete.
+Outside of having to remove the power switch box it's a fairly seemless process to go back-and-forth.

 ## Credits
 - Thank you [teejusb](https://github.com/teejusb) and [VincentITG](https://github.com/vlnguyen)!
 Between Vincent's easy to follow picture guide and instructions from both guides, I was able to successfully implement the Arduino FSR method with my SMX Gen 4 pad.